Our Modern Times

 Those memories of stark contrast reminded me quite clearly that everything evolves, even our consciousness.
 The thoughts we manifest today will remain, in a manner mixing and blending like the currents of a great river.
 What was hidden becomes known, what is known becomes common and what is common becomes incorporated into the "group consciousness" of humankind...then we become aware of more that was "hidden".

-Each cycle of begats another and we evolve.
-Over the millenia this process has been slow with cycles spanning hundreds even thousands of years.
+Each cycle of begets another and we evolve.
+Over the millennia this process has been slow with cycles spanning hundreds even thousands of years.
 It applies to tool making, to agriculture, mathematics, science and language and so on, as well as to the order of societal structure, leadership and governments, to philosophies and even religions.

 You can read many different books with as many different takes on the evolution of our awareness and how it all fits in to the evolution of the Cosmos or the unfolding of the perfection of God or one form of ascension or another.
 That is not what I am writing about.
 It is not that they are irrelevant, but what I care about are the kinds of shifts we are making to get some understanding of how this affects us.